odhondt/ndsar/README.md

 ```python
 from ndsar import *
 ```

- Then, `ndsarnlm?` will display help on how to use the function.
+Then, type the name of the function followed by `?` to get help on how to use the function.
+Ex: `ndsarnlm?`.

+There are four available filters:

+- `ndsarnlm`: nonlocal filter for covariance matrices (multi-dimensional SAR images)
+- `ndsarblf`: bilateral filter for covariance matrices (multi-dimensional SAR images)
+- `sarnlm`: nonlocal filter for intensity images  (single-channel SAR images)
+- `sarblf`: bilateral filter for intensiity images  (single-channel SAR images)